kiranvodrahalli/kiranvodrahalli.github.io/notes/liveTeX/MITdeep2019.md

 * Squared loss is very different compared to exponential bias.

+#### Questions

+What about convolution which is actually restricted?
+Then you might expect sparsity in some wavelet domain rather than in DFT domain.

 ### Towards a Foundation of Deep Learning: SGD, Overparametrization, and Generalization (Jason Lee)